jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

-To consume this event with a ServiceStack service, the subscriber would standup a public API like the one below, that could receive the 'Hello' event being raised from `Webhooks.Publish("hello", new HelloEvent{ Text = "I said hello" })`:
+To consume this event with a ServiceStack service, the subscriber would standup a public API like the one below, that could receive the 'Hello' event.
+That might have been raised from another service with a call to `Webhooks.Publish("hello", new HelloEvent{ Text = "I said hello" })`:

 ```
 internal class MyService : Service
 {
     public void Post(HelloDto request)
     {
         // They said hello!
+        var message = request.Text;

         // The event name, messaging metadata are included in the headers var eventName = Request.Headers["X-Webhook-Event"];
         var deliveryId = Request.Headers["X-Webhook-Delivery"];
         var signature = Request.Headers["X-Hub-Signature"];
     }
 }